 No tourist shopping here, local stores are like the Hardware Store, which sells saddles and horseshoes.

 Some pretty decent restaurants close to the plaza for the tourists, who are starting to come here with Vallarta Adventures and Superior Tours.
+Plus our old friend Machis, with Machis BBQ on the SW corner of the square, but he doesn’t open till around 2pm.

 Visitors should visit the cultural center in the City Hall building on the north side of the plaza.
 Lots of historical information including photos and old maps.
 Don’t miss the wonderful mural around the stairs to the second floor.